inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## Rules for Epidural and the level of motor block that the epidural is providing to the patient

-EPIC
+## EPIC

 Some patients will be given an epidural for pain management.
-While epidurals are effective, they also can have complications and carry risk as they can cause temporary paralysis (motor block) which if gone unnoticed for too long can have catastrophic implications including permanent paralysis.
-It is therefore important for clinical staff to have an overview of who on the units is using an epidural for pain relief and what their level of motor block (temporary paralysis) in order to ensure patient safety.
+While epidurals are effective, they also can have complications and carry risk as they can cause temporary paralysis (motor block) which if gone unnoticed for too long can have catastrophic implications including permanent paralysis.It is therefore important for clinical staff to have an overview of who on the units is using an epidural for pain relief and what their level of motor block (temporary paralysis) in order to ensure patient safety.

 All patients who have been on an epidural in (the last twelve hours) need to have an assessment of their level of motor block to their right and left leg 2 hourly in the day (08:00-19:59) and 4 hourly in the night (20:00-07:59).

 The motor block assessment metric will have its own tile, floor plan and individual chart.
-An icon indicating which patients are on an epidural will also be included on the pain floor plan.
+Additionally, an icon indicating which patients are on an epidural will also be included on the pain floor plan.

 There will be two SPC charts of the Percentage of Motor Block Assessments done on time as per guidelines (A- Day and B- Night).

-EPIC Flowsheets
+## EPIC Flowsheets
 Flowsheet	Row ID | Manual/Automatic/Calculated Input | Comments	| Expected documentation frequency

-# Motor Block Assessment
+### Motor Block Assessment

 | Tile | Metric | Flowsheet ID | `star.has_visit_observation` is `True` | `star.is_real_time` is `True`  | frequency of reporting | Found in `star.visit_observation_type` | Notes | Status |
 |-|-|-|-|-|-|-|-|-|